mikes802/Marketing-Analytics-Case-Study/Script Check.md

 ORDER BY customer_id;
 ```

-I used `ROW_NUMBER` from then on, thinking that there should be no difference between this and `RANK`, or even `DENSE_RANK` for that matter.
+I used `ROW_NUMBER` from then on, thinking that the results should be the same for this and `RANK`, or even `DENSE_RANK` for that matter.
 Looking back, I now think that using `RANK` helped me notice a problem that I would have overlooked with `ROW_NUMBER`.
-Even though the end result would perhaps be the same, that's not necessarily the case.
-If the business task was to list top-ranked movies first by rental count, then by latest rental date, then alphabetically by category name, and I left out category name as a parameter, then `ROW_NUMBER` would not have helped me troubleshoot this issue, since it would have given me a rank number of both 1 and 2 no matter what.

-In my original table, where I left out `category_name` in the window function's `ORDER BY` clause, one customer had two movies with `rank_number` = 1.
-If I had used `DENSE_RANK` instead of `RANK`, then the table should have had at least three different movies returned for that customer. `DENSE_RANK` would have given me the same movies with `rank_number` = 1, as well as any movies that are `rank_number` = 2.
-However, since I used `RANK`, it skipped "row number 2" and went straight on to 3, which do not get returned with my WHERE filter.
+If the business task was to list top-ranked movies first by rental count, then by latest rental date, then alphabetically by category name, using `ROW_NUMBER` would not have helped me discover I made a mistake, since it would have given me a rank number of both 1 and 2 no matter what, irregardless of ties.
+Whereas by using `RANK`, leaving out `category_name` in the window function's `ORDER BY` clause resulted in one customer linked to two catgories with `rank_number` = 1.
+This was an error that made itself known and I could trace back to where I made the mistake.
+Similarly, if I had used `DENSE_RANK` instead of `RANK`, then the table should have had at least three different movies returned for that customer, also increasing the odds that I would find this error. `DENSE_RANK` would have given me the same movies with `rank_number` = 1 as in the `RANK` result, as well as any movies that are `rank_number` = 2. `RANK` didn't do this because it skipped "row number 2" and went straight on to 3, which do not get returned with my WHERE filter.

 Should I try it out?
 I should, shouldn't I?
 Ok, I will.